 - Money Laundering

 In addition to the specialized knowledge about the techniques of finding out the frauds one needs patience and analytical mindset.
 One has to look beyond the numbers and grasp the substance of the situation.
-It is basically the work of the smart accountants.
+Forensic Accountants do the work of a smart accountant than a traditional auditor.

 In India the formation of Serious Fraud Investigation Office was the boon for the Forensic Accountants.
-SFIO created enough awareness in the Indian regulators.
-Reserve Bank of India issued notification on forensic auditing in 2009 and in the drive to reduce the Non Performing Assets, Bank Forensic Auditors are playing a key role.
+SFIO created enough awareness in the government agencies about the economic damages, investigations, forensic accounting etc. Reserve Bank of India issued notification on forensic auditing in 2009.
+In the drive to reduce the Non Performing Assets, Bank Forensic Auditors are playing a key role.

 In the Indian context the Forensic Accountants are the most required in the wake of the growing frauds.
-The law enforcement officers are the experts of analyzing the fingerprints and the Narcotics but what about the digital evidence analysis.
-Very few know about it.
+The law enforcement officers are the experts of analyzing the fingerprints and the Narcotics.

 The growing number of regulators and the administrative agencies will demand the services in the nature of forensic practice.
 More Accountants are going to find themselves involved in what is essentially a type of forensic accounting practice.
 The changing nature of the Accounting and Auditing & assurance standards also confirms this.